stakater-archive/StakaterCloudDocs-Archived/content/sre/secrets/vault-csi.md

 The pod is authenticated to vault by [kubernetes auth method](https://www.vaultproject.io/docs/auth/kubernetes).
 In vault, roles are associated with kubernetes service account.
 Roles, when associated with serviceaccount, permits it to read,update or create secret at particular path in vault.

-In SAAP,policies and roles are automatically created by tenant operator that grants service accounts of namespace to **read** secrets at tenants path.
+In SAAP,policies and roles are automatically created by tenant operator that grants service accounts of namespace with label ```stakater.com/vault-access: true``` to **read** secrets at tenants path.

 Role name is same as **namespace** name